insani-org/onscripter-en-msys2-configure-makefile/ONScripter-EN README.md

 - *Website*: [haeleth.net](http://haeleth.net/)

 Correspondence in English, or regarding issues related to this branch in particular, should be directed to [@Galladite27](https://github.com/Galladite27) or to [@lightbinder](https://github.com/lightbinder), as it contains a large number of customisations that have nothing to do with Ogapee, and neither Haeleth nor Uncle Mion are actively maintaining ONScripter-EN.

-## Related Efforts
-As of April 2023, [onscripter-insani](https://github.com/insani-org/onscripter-insani) is a sister project to ONScripter-EN.
-This is a branch of ONScripter which focuses on portability of compilation and support of modern macOS, as well as on continued support of insani's indie novel game localizations.
-It does not have (and does not plan to add) many of the enhancements that are in ONScripter-EN, and the plan of that project is to remain as close to upstream as possible.

 ## License
 ONScripter and ONScripter-EN are distributed under the terms of the GNU General Public License v2.
 See COPYING for details.